simplistic, delicious pasta that is sure to hit at your next dinner party

 no alternatives to share on this one. i think its perfect as is 🙂

-i first ate this dish while visit my friends and their kids out in montauk. i just really appreciated the simplicity of it. also doesn’t hurt that it doesn’t require standing in front of a hot stove for an hour.
+i first ate this dish while visiting my friends and their kids out in montauk. i just really appreciated the simplicity of it. also doesn’t hurt that it doesn’t require standing in front of a hot stove for an hour.